All Episodes

 And the only person that first broke this open was Peter Schweitzer.

-Now Sarah Carter and John Solomon have taken it to an all-new level here.
+Now, Sarah Carter and John Solomon have taken it to an all-new level here.

 And this was during the period the administration was making decisions.

-So that what are the decisions they're making?
+So, what are the decisions they're making?

 Okay, October 2010.

-That's when the State Department, under Hillary and government agencies on the Committee on Foreign Investment, right here in the U.S., this is the dumbest decision anybody ever made, except if you're getting something in return.
+That's when the State Department under Hillary and government agencies on the Committee on Foreign Investment right here in the U.S.

 Uranium, the foundational material for nuclear weapons.

-Now, when the sale was brought up by the Trump campaign, Hillary's spokesman said, well, she's not involved in the committee review, and noted the State Department official who handled it never intervened on Committee of Foreign Investment in the United States.
+Now, when the sale was brought up by the Trump campaign, Hillary's spokesman said, Well, she's not involved in the committee review, and noted the State Department official who handled it never intervened on Committee of Foreign Investment in the United States.

 She never had any knowledge of it.

-And it's a provable lie.
+It's a lie, and it's a provable lie.

-But the Russians were literally compromising American contractors in the nuclear industry, and the everybody in the Justice Department and FBI knew about it with kickbacks.
+But the Russians were literally compromising American contractors in the nuclear industry, and everybody in the Justice Department and FBI knew about it with kickbacks.

-And then after they give him a kickback, then they offer him an extortion threat, all of which raise legitimate national security concerns.
+And then, after they give him a kickback, then they offer him an extortion threat, all of which raise legitimate national security concerns.

 And none of that evidence, nothing was told to you, the American people.

-None of this evidence got aired before they made the decision to give 20% of America's uranium to Vladimir Putin and Russia, according to a person who worked on the case speaking to John Solomon and Sarah Carter on the condition and anonymity for fear of retribution by U.S. or Russian officials.
+None of this evidence got aired before they made the decision to give 20% of America's uranium to Vladimir Putin and Russia, according to a person who worked on the case, speaking to John Solomon and Sarah Carter on the condition and anonymity for fear of retribution by U.S. or Russian officials.

 This is how high up it goes.